Table of Contents

 So, how to do it?
 The premise is more or less the same as with a smartphone; in fact, I would say it’s easier as cameras usually have a flat base so sit more easily on a step or wall.

 The only thing to be aware of is that DSLR cameras are usually more valuable than smartphones and also more obvious so you’ll want to be slightly more careful.
-Later, I’ll run through a few safety tips for taking photos when you’re travelling alone.
+Later, I’ll run through a few safety tips for solo female travellers taking photos alone.

 3. Remote trigger controlled with your phone